PhysioLabXR/PhysioLabXRDocs/source/index.rst

 PhysioLab\ :sup:`XR` is a pure Python application for running physiological experiments involving EEG, fNIRS, eyetracking, fMRI, audiovisual recording from cameras and microphones, and more!
-Designed for both academic researchers and industry practitioners, it supports multiple platforms (screen-based, VR, or AR) and offers real-time visualization, synchronization, recording, and data processing (i.e., to apply filters and run machine learning models).
+Designed for both academic researchers and industry practitioners, it supports multiple platforms (screen-based, VR, or AR) and offers real-time visualization, synchronization, recording, and data processing (e.g., to apply filters and run machine learning models).

 You can easily integrate PhysioLab\ :sup:`XR` into your data pipeline if